iza-institute-of-labor-economics/gettsim/docs/geps/gep-02.md

   implicitly if the graph contains a column `my_col` and an aggregate such as `my_col_vg` is requested somewhere.

-Note that the groups `tu` and `hh` may change in the future.
+Note that the groups `tu` and `vg` may change in the future.
 Some might also be calculated via relations between household members, see [discussion](https://gettsim.zulipchat.com/#narrow/stream/224837-High-Level-Architecture/topic/Update.20Data.20Structures/near/180917151) on Zulip in this respect.